Skip to Main Content

-Recognizing that collaboration with our providers is key, we're privileged to be the first Medicaid health plan in the country to collaborate with The Joint Commission on their Health Care Equity (HCE) Certification program for our Illinois in-network hospitals.
+Recognizing that collaboration with our providers is key, we're privileged to be the first Medicaid health plan in the country to collaborate with The Joint Commission on its Health Care Equity (HCE) Certification program for our Illinois in-network hospitals.

 New in 2025, designated Safety Net and Critical Access Hospitals are eligible to receive full reimbursement of fees associated with certification.